 Even though this cream cheese Pound Cake Recipe is fairly simple, there are a few tips and tricks we want to share to give you the most success.

 - Make sure your eggs are at room temperature and that you add them slowly.
 There are a lot of eggs in this recipe.
-If they are too cold, they will shock the butter and break the emulsion.
+They will shock the butter and break the emulsion if they are too cold.
 If you add them too quickly, it will be hard to emulsify without just whipping them and overmixing.

 - Do not overbake!
 Keep an eye on your cake and make sure and do the toothpick test.